pelithne/AKS_secure_baseline_the_hard_way/README.md

 aks-nodepool1-12240482-vmss000001   Ready    agent   89m   v1.27.9
 aks-userpool-16991029-vmss000000    Ready    agent   78m   v1.27.9
 ````
-10) log out from the Jumpbox host.
+10) Log out from the Jumpbox host.

 Congratulations!
 You have completed the steps to deploy a private AKS cluster and configure its network settings.
 You have assigned a user assigned identity to the cluster that has the required permissions to modify the user-defined routing table and load balancer subnet.
 You have also created a virtual network link between the hub virtual network and the private DNS zone of the cluster.
 This enables the jumpbox to resolve the private API server of the cluster and access it for management and maintenance purposes.